 The duration of a CR refers to the period for which budget authority is provided for covered activities.
 The period ends either upon the enactment of the applicable regular appropriations act or on an expiration date specified in the CR, whichever occurs first.
 When a CR expires prior to the completion of all regular appropriations bills for a fiscal year, one or more additional CRs may be enacted to prevent funding gaps and secure additional increments of time to complete the remaining regular appropriations bills.
-The duration of any further CRs may be brief, sometimes a single day, to encourage the process to conclude swiftly, or it may be weeks or months to accommodate further negotiations or congressional recesses.
+The duration of any further CRs may be brief, sometimes a single day, to encourage the process to conclude swiftly, or it may be for weeks or months to accommodate further negotiations or congressional recesses.
 In some cases, CRs have carried over into the next session of Congress.

 In most of the fiscal years in which CRs have been used, a series of two or more have been enacted into law.
-16 Such CRs may be designated by their order (e.g., "first" CR, "second" CR) or, after the initial CR has been enacted, designated as a "further" CR.
+Such CRs may be designated by their order (e.g., "first" CR, "second" CR) or, after the initial CR has been enacted, designated as a "further" CR.
 When action on the regular appropriations bills is not complete by the time when the first CR expires, subsequent CRs will often simply replace the expiration date in the preceding CR with a new expiration date.
-For example, Section 1 of the second CR for FY2004, P.L.
-108-104 (117 Stat.
-1200), stated that "Public Law 108-84 is amended by striking the date specified in Section 107(c) and inserting 'November 7, 2003."
-This action extended the duration of the preceding CR by seven days.
+For example, Section 1 of the third CR for FY2016, P.L.
+114-100, stated that "Public Law 114-53 is amended by striking the date specified in Section 106(3) and inserting 'December 22, 2015."
+This action extended the duration of the preceding CR by six days.